yanislabbe/youtube-video-downloader/README.md

 1. Clone this GitHub repository to your local machine: `git clone https://github.com/yanislabbe/youtube-video-downloader.git`
 2. Navigate to the project directory: `cd youtube-video-downloader`
+3. Install the required dependencies by running the following command: `pip install -r requirements.txt`
-3. Run the application by executing the `youtube.py` file: `python youtube.py`
+4. Run the application by executing the `youtube.py` file: `python youtube.py`

 ## Usage